back to top

 Yes.
 Buying your tickets in advance helps make sure you’re ready to go when you get on the train.
 Tickets you buy are stored on your device until you use them (but unused One-Way and Weekend Passes will expire in 14 days, Ten-Ride tickets will expire in 90 days, and Day Passes in 7 days.)
 When purchasing a Day Pass, passengers should select the furthest zone they wish to travel while using the pass.
 Passengers cannot pay to upgrade a three-zone pass into an all-zone pass onboard the train; those who attempt to use a three-zone pass to travel more than three zones will be charged for a One-Way Ticket.

 When do I activate my Metra mobile ticket?

 Once you've bought your ticket, it stays stored on your device until you're ready to use it.
 Activate ("use") your ticket only once you're on your train.
 You can then go and do other things on your phone and come back to the ticket during your ride if asked to show your ticket later.

 How long are the Metra mobile tickets I purchase good for?

-One-Way Tickets, Round Trip Plus Tickets and Weekend Passes are good for 90 days from purchase.
+- Metra One-Way Tickets are good for 14 days from purchase

-10-Ride Tickets are good for a year from purchase.
+- Metra Weekend Tickets are good for 14 days from purchase

-Monthly Passes are good from the 1st day of the calendar month and until noon on the 1st business day of the following calendar month.
+- Metra Monthly Tickets are good from the first day of the calendar month until noon of the first business day of the following calendar month

-Remember to buy your tickets in advance of when you ride so you've got a ticket and are ready to activate it as soon as you sit down on the train.
+Remember to buy your Metra mobile tickets in advance of your ride so you have a ticket and are ready to activate it as soon as you sit down on the train.